Chapter 3 – Human Rights

 2. The administrator who receives the report shall:

-1. discuss it with OIE in order to determine, based on OIE's findings and input, appropriate corrective measures and/or sanctions.
+1. discuss it with OCRC in order to determine, based on OCRC's findings and input, appropriate corrective measures and/or sanctions.
 If the responding party is a staff member, the administrator will also consult with the Senior Human Resources Leadership Representative in the unit.
 If the responding party is a faculty member, graduate assistant, or unit, the administrator will also consult with the appropriate dean and departmental executive officer.
 When a responding-party staff member, faculty member, or graduate assistant is also a student, the administrator and the Dean of Students will also consult with one another in determining what corrective measures or sanctions should be pursued.

 3. ensure that the impacted party is informed when action is taken.